How to name your data room files so visitors don't lose their minds

 • 2023-2024_revenue-actuals.xlsx

 If you export data from a tool (like Stripe or QuickBooks), add the source: 2024-09_stripe-revenue-export.csv.
-Investors may want to cross-reference and knowing the source saves them asking.
+Visitors may want to cross-reference and knowing the source saves them asking.

 Keep only the current version of financial files in your data room.
 Archive old versions in your internal storage.
-Investors don't need to see your work-in-progress - they need the current, accurate picture.
+Viewers don't need to see your work-in-progress, they need the current, accurate picture.

 Naming conventions for electronic documents and PDFs